 Friday 7th May: MUA Fundraiser Painters & Dockers Timor Leste Solidarity Gig

 Organised by APHEDA-Union Aid Abroad, this awesome gig featuring legendary punk rock band the Painters & Dockers plus support acts is being run in Solidarity with the people of Timor Leste.
-To make a bookings go to this page.

 When: Friday 7th May, 7pm-11pm